yogeshwar607/shreemoryacabs/docs/REVIEW_COLLECTION_STRATEGY.md

 ```
 Hi [Customer Name] 👋

-Thank you for choosing GreenEVCabs today!
+Thank you for choosing Shree Morya Cabs today!
 We hope you had a comfortable ride from [Pickup] to [Destination].

 Your feedback means a lot to us.
 Could you spare 30 seconds to share your experience on Google?
 It helps other passengers discover our service.